Introduction of Tourism

 The tourism industry in all of its dimensions depends on the policy of governments.
 This industry plays a very important role in the political development and the expansion of peace, as well as economic growth and development.
 Considering that the development of tourism is directly under the political decisions of governments.
 The development of tourism diplomacy and its implementation can lead to the arrival of tourists, employment, and economic prosperity, as a result of increased national income, and ultimately the establishment of a stable and guaranteed peace.

-The main task of diplomacy is to protect the interests of the country in relations with the other countries and to develop relations with them.
-In this regard, the neighbors are of utmost importance because the way of establishing relations with them has a profound effect on ensuring national security, political, economic development, and the development of mutual relations.
+The main task of diplomacy is to protect the interests of the country in relations with other countries and to develop relations with them.
+In this regard, the neighbors are of utmost importance because the way of establishing relations with them has a profound effect on ensuring national security, political, and economic development, and the development of mutual relations.
 As a result, it can be made to improve the development of tourism and international relations:

-• Strengthening economic integration in the tourism sector in the form of cluster planning and international tourist-free zones;
+- Strengthening economic integration in the tourism sector in the form of cluster planning and international tourist-free zones;

-• Strengthening the quality management of tourism services at the National Chamber of Commerce for the supervision of tourism enterprises;
+- Strengthening the quality management of tourism services at the National Chamber of Commerce for the supervision of tourism enterprises;

-• Holding local events (tourism exhibitions, touristic villages, geo parks, technology parks, museums, and gardens in the susceptible sites of the countries).
+- Holding local events (tourism exhibitions, touristic villages, geo parks, technology parks, museums, and gardens in the susceptible sites of the countries).
 As well as national and international events (national and international conferences) provide a good opportunity for diplomacy and international tourism relations.

-• Foreign ministers can continue to cooperate with international organizations such as the World Tourism Organization, similar organizations, and institutions, as well as NGOs that handle the easy and unhindered flow of tourism from one country to another.
+- Foreign ministers can continue to cooperate with international organizations such as the World Tourism Organization, similar organizations, and institutions, as well as NGOs that handle the easy and unhindered flow of tourism from one country to another.

 REFERENCES